Zolo-Ryan/Zilo/README.md

 - Open terminal in the root directory of the repository
 - Run `make`
 - `bin/kilo` is the program created
+- run `bin/./kilo` without any arguments else give it a file name present in current directory

 ## Shortcuts